Big Garden Birdwatch 2018

 This year’s results for our garden were very similar to last year’s (https://toolazytoweed.uk/2017/01/28/big-garden-birdwatch-2017/).
 So it’s good to know there are no dreadful declines here at least – keep putting out the bird food and they will come!

-So a bit of birdy citizen science for one of us and a bit of bird photography for the other.
-A weekend well spent I reckon.
+So a bit of birdy citizen science – a weekend well spent I reckon.

 The Duke of Prestbury Hill